 Tierra Helada / Highland Desert>

 Between the Páramo steppes and the snow line of the Andes, at an altitude of 4700 m, lies the almost vegetation-free zone of the Tierra Helada or Highland Desert.
-Highland deserts can be found in different parts of the world (Africa, Himalayas & Andes), but phasmids in this zone are only known from the Andes.
+Highland deserts can be found in different parts of the world (Africa, the Himalayas & Andes), but phasmids in this zone are only known from the Andes.
 These are highly specialized species of the genus Monticomorpha, especially M. flavolimbata (Redtenbacher, 1906).
 This species is found at the Cotopaxi volcano in northern Ecuador at altitudes of up to 5000 m, where they live mostly on or under lava stones.
-These stones can store an amazing amount of heat due to the intense sunlight and are hand warm even at air temperatures close to zero.
+These stones can store an amazing amount of heat due to the intense sunlight and are hand-warm even at air temperatures close to zero.
 The vegetation here is limited to isolated tufts of grasses, lichens and shallow cushion plants, which often have vivid red or yellow colour patterns.

 Tropical Dry Forest / Dry Savannah

-Tropical dry forests or seasonal forests occur in lowlands where rainfall less abundant or where the dry season(s) extend over more than 2 months per year.
+Tropical dry forests or seasonal forests occur in lowlands where rainfall is less abundant or where the dry season(s) extend over more than 2 months per year.
 In areas where rainy and dry seasons alternate, most trees lose their foliage at the beginning of the dry season and sprout again at the beginning of the rainy season.
 These forests, which are green only during a short rainy season, are therefore in some respects an ecological counterpart to the deciduous forests in Central Europe.
-Lianas and herbaceous epiphytes still occur in these dry forests, but the unfavourable water balance leads to low-growing trees, more branching and smaller leaves.
-The biomass and biodiversity is considerably lower than in the rainforest.
+Lianas and herbaceous epiphytes still occur in these dry forests, but the unfavourable water balance leads to low-growing trees, with more branching and smaller leaves.
+The biomass and biodiversity are considerably lower than in the rainforest.
 The diversity of species of phasmids is considerably lower in these areas.
-Nevertheless, a relatively high population density can be found for a few species if they are well adapted to their environment.
+Nevertheless, a relatively high population density can be found for a few species if they are well-adapted to their environment.

 If precipitation decreases even further and the dry seasons are prolonged, the forests grow even more sparsely.
 The trees are low-growing and the foliage is thicker and sparser.
 The undergrowth of such dry forests usually consists of grasses and herbaceous plants, which blend into tropical grasslands.
 This grassland is usually formed by tall, horst-forming grasses, with shrubs and trees growing individually or in groups.
 Such tropical or subtropical grasslands interspersed with isolated trees are generally referred to as savannahs.
 In eastern Africa or western Madagascar, where these tree clusters are mainly formed by acacias (Acacia spp., Mimosaceae), we speak of thorn savannahs.
-Savannahs can be found in Africa (Miombo forests) but also in South America (e.g. the so-called "Llanos" at Rio Orinoco and "Campus cerrados" in Brazil).
+Savannahs can be found in Africa (Miombo forests) but also in South America (e.g. the so-called "Llanos" at Rio Orinoco and "Cerrado" in Brazil).
 The phasmid fauna of such areas is rather small, however, especially in the acacia forests of Africa or the west of Madagascar large phasmid forms have developed (e.g. Bactrododema species in Africa and Achrioptera species in Madagascar).
 Many of the highly adapted Gratidia species can be found in the grasslands of Africa.

 Agriculturally used areas can be of a very different shape.
 In the immediate vicinity of cities, agricultural land is often used intensively, so that there are no or hardly any areas of primary or secondary forest.
 In rural areas far away from larger cities, land utilisation is less intensive, which is why smaller, isolated areas of secondary forest and various hedges or groups of trees often still exist.
 Agricultural land often borders on primary or secondary forest.
 The less primary and secondary forest there is in agar areas, the lower the number of phasmids occurring in such areas.
 In areas where agricultural land borders directly on primary forest areas, the phasmid collection is more productive and often surprisingly successful.
 This is probably due to the easily accessible and walkable forest edges with rich and varied vegetation near the ground.
 Even isolated hedges along roadsides and paths are quite productive for collecting, as long as there is still forest in the surrounding area.

 With their parks, hotel gardens or undeveloped plots of secondary forest, cities also offer potential opportunities for the presence of phasmids.
-In outlying areas with a more village character and more green areas or even areas with secondary forest, the presence of phasmids is even more likely.
+In outlying areas with a more village character and more green areas or even areas with secondary forests, the presence of phasmids is even more likely.
 Since public parks and hotel gardens are intensively maintained and often treated with pesticides, it is rare to find a few phasmids there.
 Generally, it can be said that the population density increases with increasing distance from the city centre.